-‘He Will Not Divide Us’ Flag Stolen By 4chan In ‘Great Meme War’ Battle
+‘He Will Not Divide Us’ Flag Stolen By 4chan in ‘Great Meme War’ Battle

-4chan struck again this week when something was stolen from Shia LaBeouf’s He Will Not Divide Us art installation by members of the infamous message board.
+4chan struck again this week when something was stolen from Shia Lebeouf’s He Will Not Divide Us art installation by members of the infamous message board.

 To be specific, the flag with the words “He Will Not Divide Us” was stolen from a hidden location in Tennesee and replaced it with, of all things, a “Make America Great Again” hat and a pro-Trump T-shirt.

 The goal of the He Will Not Divide Us art installation originally featured a wall with the phrase “He Will Not Divide Us” printed on it and live-streamed 24/7 so members of the movement could visit the site and chime in with their support.
-The site was initially located outside of the Museum of the Moving Image in New York but later was moved after trolls began harassing the location.
-Even after moving across the country to New Mexico, the He Will Not Divide Us project was forced to shut down once again due to issues with 4chan members trolling the site.
+The site was initially located outside of the Museum of the Moving Image in New York, but later was moved after trolls began harassing the location.
+Even after moving across the country to New Mexico, the He Will Not Divide Us project was forced to shutdown once again due to issues with 4chan members trolling the site.

 https://t.co/7y83TPB4d1